JohannesGro/PyPerf/doc/howto.rst

 Before each test the *setUp* method is called to prepare the test fixture.
 In this example_ it is used to create a new db table.

-Method called immediately after the test method has been called.
+The Method *tearDown* is called immediately after the test method has been called.
 Usually this method is used for cleaning purposes.
 In this example_ it is used to drop a table of the database.

 There are serveral ways for creating the test.
 If you need to execute the tests in a specific order, you could create bench methods in alphabetical order.
+Bench methods have the prefix 'bench_' and are called automatically.
 A other way is to create one bench method to call several non bench methods.
-The *namespace* could be useful for this purpose.
+The *namespace* variable could be useful for this purpose.
-The code below shows a bench method calling a non bench method, which does a measurement.
+The code below shows a bench ('bench_update') method calling a non bench method ('do_inserts'), which does a measurement.
 The namespace is used to associate the call to *bench_update*.
 The measurements are store under the designation `bench_update_do_inserts`.